 Meet the Team

-There are currently nine UCL researchers in our Postgraduate Student Engagement team, whose profiles are listed below.
-For previous team members, see our Researchers in Museum Alumni page.
+There are currently eight UCL researchers in our Postgraduate Student Engagement team, whose profiles are listed below.
+For previous team members, see our Researchers in Museums Alumni page.

 UCL Department of History

 I am a final year PhD student in the Department of History studying history of medicine, specializing in epidemics and infectious disease in the early twentieth century.
 My current research focuses on how physicians, neurologists, and infectious disease specialists between 1917-1930 identified, categorized, and treated the neurological movement disorder Encephalitis Lethargica.
 Towards the end World War I, physicians in Europe and North America noted a new form of encephalitis that they believed was connected to the 1918-19 Spanish Influenza pandemic and infectious disease.
 I examine how discourse between medical professionals during this post-war period surrounding the medical mystery Encephalitis Lethargica, shaped the formation of the epidemic as physicians diagnosed patients with very diverse symptoms under the same neurological illness.
 My previous research over the past three years with Spanish Influenza will assist with the connection between the two epidemics.
 Although contemporary neurologists have concluded that Encephalitis Lethargica is not an infectious disease, for post-WWI medical professionals the threat of ‘viral insanity’ was real and looming.

 Follow me on Twitter: @viralinsanity

 Read Sarah’s blog posts.